facebook/fatal/README.md

 ## Examples
 Demonstration applications can be found under the `demo/` directory.

+## Philosophy
+Fatal moves fast, therefore it uses the latest and greatest in C++ standards.
+It aims to adopt new standard features as soon as they're officially out, as long as they provide benefits like performance, productivity and usability improvements.

 ## Requirements
 There are no external dependencies in order to use Fatal as a library.